ResStump/R-Ds/README.md

 Probing Lepton Flavour Universality in Bs semi-leptonic decays at CMS.
-A feasibility study